 Will there be an impact to RUMBA?

-RUMBA will function as long as the communication paths have been established and tested.
+RUMBA will function if the communication paths have been established and tested.

 What is the impact of this in general?